adus/portal-documentation/_documents/highways.md

 Select the date range of interest by using the _Start_ and _End Date_ options.
 The _Start_ and _End Time_ options allows comparisons of specific times across the selected date range (e.g. evening rush hours).

 ### Step 4: Select figure plotting options
 Data are visualized either aggregated or standard.
 By default, data are visualized aggregated for all days of the week across all highway lanes.
+Plotted features can be turned on and off by clicking on legend parameters.

 The following parameters were selected for the examples of grouped and ungrouped plots:
 * Highway: I-84 EB